geekp2p/ChargeBridge/README.md

 - `OCPPClient` for WebSocket communication with OCPP 1.6j and newer versions
 - `ChargingSession` dataclass to manage meter readings and transaction IDs
 - `central.py` orchestrator for demo start/stop session flow
+- Session history and connector status APIs for energy use and plug state monitoring
 - Primarily tested with Gresgying 120–180 kW DC chargers but adaptable to other stations

 ## Conda Installation